Home > Analyses > Consumer Defensive > Anheuser-Busch InBev SA/NV

 Analysis of the company’s bankruptcy risk

-The Altman Z-Score places Anheuser-Busch InBev in the grey zone, indicating a moderate risk of bankruptcy and some financial uncertainty:
+Anheuser-Busch InBev SA/NV’s Altman Z-Score places it in the grey zone, signaling a moderate risk of bankruptcy:

 altman z score analysis